-The Hurt Locker's Brian Geraghty plays Davy Mitchell, a sad sack writer on a book tour/road trip across the Southwest with his brother, who answers the phone at their motel one night to find a woman named Nicole on the other end - who wants to have phone sex.
-Over the course of the following month, Davy and Nicole share… read more!
+The Hurt Locker's Brian Geraghty plays Davy Mitchell, a sad sack writer on a book tour/road trip across the Southwest with his brother.
+One night, he answers the phone at their motel to find a strange woman named Nicole on the other end – and she wants to have phone sex.
+Over the course of the following month, Davy and… read more!

 Anybody who sat through the challenging, ultra-violent Irreversible already knows about French cinema's enfant terrible Gaspar Noé, and what he's capable of.
 So if you have any idea who he is, you've already decided whether you can't wait to be thrilled by the director's visionary new Enter the Void or if you want to stay away from it at all… read more!

 Entertaining "documentary" from the popular British graffiti artist known only as Banksy.
 What Banksy – his face hidden in shadow, his voice distorted in post-production – explains to us at the beginning of the movie is that a strange, annoying little Frenchman named Thierry Guetta had been videotaping the world's great graffiti artists obsessively, and was going to make a documentary about… read more!

 Paul Dano is Louis, a nervous young man with an interest in 1920s literature and a gnawing curiosity about wearing women's underwear.
 After a humiliating incident at the New Jersey prep school where he teaches, he relocates to New York City, where he finds a new roommate in Kevin Kline's Henry Harrison, an eccentric dandy who dabbles in being a… read more!